ppone/docs/guides/subscription-billing.md

 ###Creating a Subscription

-To create subscription, click on Subscriptions from the dashboard.
+To create subscriptions, click on Subscriptions from the dashboard.

 ![Invoice Subscribe](../img/invoice-subscription.png)